-The EDSFF backplanes are installed in a system parallel to the airflow direction, allowing higher amounts of air to reach the CPUs than a U.2 backplane.
+The EDSFF backplanes are installed in a system parallel to the airflow direction, allowing higher amounts of air to reach the CPUs than a traditional perpendicular PCBA backplane.
 As a result, more powerful CPUs and GPUs can be used with the EDSFF form factors, increasing performance while remaining within the thermal design envelopes.

 In addition, the drive will heat up as SSDs receive data from the host CPU or deliver data back.
 Dissipating the heat is critical to maintaining the integrity of the drive within the specified operating performance.
-Likewise, the airflow over an SSD heatsink is essential to remove the heat.
-Thus, the SSD enclosure (containing the heat sink and air vents) must be sized to allow enough airflow to keep the SSD cool.
+Likewise, the airflow over an SSD is essential to remove the heat.
+Thus, an SSD enclosure like E1.S includes more surface area and built-in cooling fins, sized to allow efficient airflow and heat dissipation, allowing higher TDP processors to be used in the server.

 3. Capacity: Every organization will need different amounts of storage capacity, so flexibility in various capacities while retaining the form factor is essential for IT managers.
-As the amount of data generated and needs to be stored continues to grow, new SSD capacities must also increase.
+As the amount of data generated and needing to be stored continues to grow, new SSD capacities must also increase.
 Keeping the data close to the CPU (within the same system) and in persistent memory requires increased storage density.
-New technologies enable higher density drives, which are now in the double-digit TB range but increasing rapidly.
-Another alternative is utilizing Intel Optane persistent memory modules for improved performance and data resilience.
+New technologies enable higher-density drives, which are now in the double-digit TB range and increasing rapidly.

 4. Connectivity: Standard interfaces are necessary for the broad adoption of any technology.
 Standards have been shown to increase markets and encourage innovation and a range of suppliers.
-The key to wide adoption of this technology is using the same connectors and protocols in various form factors from multiple vendors.
-Therefore, connectors must be standardized, allowing for different vendors to supply these SSDs, keeping competition innovating.
+The key to the wide adoption of this technology is using the same connectors and protocols in various form factors from multiple vendors.
+Therefore, connectors must be standardized, allowing different vendors to supply these SSDs, keeping competition innovative.